Fall 2020 Covid Updates and Alerts for the JCU Community

 JCU Housing Protocols

 We will monitor any student entering and exiting any housing premises.
 A doorman and/or security guard will be stationed at the entrance of each building.
 They will be responsible for enforcing established protocols such as:

 - Measuring body temperature of anyone entering and exiting the buildings

 - Ensuring that only residents are allowed to enter the premises

 - Requiring that all students entering the building are wearing appropriate mouth covering

 - Reporting any protocol violations to the Office of the Dean of Students

-- We will place only one student per bedroom in order to provide additional social distancing measures.
+- We will place only one student per bedroom or a maximum of two students in larger bedrooms formerly used as triple or quadruple bedrooms in order to provide additional social distancing measures.